-These characteristics of signatures yield their great potential in extracting high-dimensional features in complex and high-frequency data.
-Gyurko et al. \cite{Gyurko2014} used the signature method to classify financial data flows and successfully distinguish market behavior characteristics in different time periods.
-They found that signature method can capture subtle changes in market data, such as volume distribution and price volatility patterns.
-Kalsi et al. \cite{Kalsi2019} proposed a signature method for solving the optimal execution problem.
-By modeling dynamics of price as a rough path in the sense of \cite{lyons2002system}.
+These properties of signatures yield their great potential in extracting high-dimensional features in complex and high-frequency data.
+Gyurko et al. \citep{Gyurko2014} used the signature method to classify financial data flows and successfully distinguish characteristics of market behavior in different time periods.
+They found that the signature method can capture subtle changes in market data, such as volume distribution and price volatility patterns.
+Kalsi et al. \citep{Kalsi2020} proposed a signature method to solve the optimal execution problem.
 These authors have used a truncated signature to give meaningful approximations of the optimal transaction speed.
-Signature method has been used effectively to solve path-dependent problems and has been proved to be superiority in feature extraction, such as for American option pricing \cite{Bayer2021}, time series generation \cite{Ni2021}, and etc. These successful applications of the signature method are all based on three key elements of signature's mathematical construction.
-First, signature index has time translation invariance, which naturally adapts to the problems of sampling frequency difference and baseline drift of financial time series.
+Signature method has been used effectively to solve path-dependent problems and has been proved to be superior in feature extraction, such as for American option pricing \citep{Bayer2023}, time series generation \citep{Ni2021}, and etc. These successful applications of the signature method are all based on three key elements of the mathematical construction of the signature.
+First, the signature index has time translation invariance, which naturally adapts to the problems of sampling frequency difference and baseline drift of financial time series.
 Second, the higher order signature can be used to the study of nonlinear features of stream data, such as curvature and wave mode, which breaks the limitation of the traditional spread model relying only on the first moment.
 Third, a discrete price stream $\{(t_i,X_{t_i})\}$ can be transformed into a continuous path by the Lead-Lag transformation, so that signature features can be extracted.